YosefLab/BedOverlapsDB/README.md

 # Overlaps DB

+** Note: 1/17/2017 - I made some updates to this code to produce statistics a colleague needed for a revision.
+It worked fine on her data, but I would like to test it a bit more to make sure everything is solid.
+Please give me a heads up if you plan on using this.
+I'd like to take a few hours to clean the documentation and test the code. - Jim  **

 This will be replaced by a more detailed instruction manual in the future.
 For now, if you wish to use this program please download/clone the repository and run this command to determine if it works on your system:

 ```